How old does my student have to be in order to attend the MMSS program?

-Q: My child is exceptionally gifted in math and science but only in eighth grade right now.
+My child is exceptionally gifted in math and science but is only in eighth grade right now.
 Can he/she be accepted into the Michigan Math and Science Scholars summer program?

-A: We do have some limited financial aid available on a need-basis versus merit-basis.
+We do have some limited financial aid available on a need basis versus a merit basis.
 All applicants are eligible to apply for aid regardless of their residency.
 To apply for financial support, check the appropriate box within the application and submit a copy of your family’s most recent tax return (front page only – blacken social security numbers!).
 International applicants must convert all listed amounts of currency to USD and an English translation must be available.

 The MMSS program employs residential counselors to stay in the residence halls with the students.
 The students are required to check in multiple times during the evenings with an assigned counselor; all of the evening activities (smaller groups of students) take place under the supervision of an advisor.
 This also applies to our weekend trips.
 If a student does not go on the weekend trips, there are plenty of supervised activities to attend around Ann Arbor.